 As a lover of space and sci-fi, I of course greatly respect the achievements of Gagarin, the first man to actually go to space.
 He went first where few have been, and where most will never go.
 His eyes beheld a view that the rest of us can only dream of, or find quite easily on Google Images.

-Picture Isaac Asimov listening intensely to the wireless in some fusty tenement building, excitedly twisting the hairs of his marvellous mutton chops and imagining that before long much of what he’d written might actually come to pass.
+Picture Isaac Asimov listening intensely to the wireless in some fusty tenement building, excitedly twisting the hairs of his marvellous mutton chops and imagining that, before long, much of what he’d written might actually come to pass.

-Think of Gagarin himself staring out of the viewport of his spacecraft, envisioning celestial developments of the not-too-distant future – huge Martian colonies home to millions of intrepid humans garbed in futuristic space-attire; luxurious Cruise Liners traversing the surface of Titan; and intensive mining operations deep in the asteroid belt, far from the cloying protestations of malodorous hippies and crusty trustifarians.
+Think of Gagarin himself staring out of the viewport of his spacecraft, envisioning celestial developments of the not-too-distant future – huge Martian colonies home to millions of intrepid humans garbed in futuristic space-attire; luxurious Cruise Liners traversing the surface of Titan; and intensive mining operations deep in the asteroid belt, far from the cloying protestations of malodorous hippies and dreadlocked trustifarians.

 A human being hasn’t walked on the moon since 1972.
 Close planetary neighbour Mars remains mysterious to us; certainly, we are still far from being able to send astronauts there.
-Space stations are cramped and uncomfortable, looking more like Mechano constructions than the roomy, hi-tech space-apartments we expected.
-The majority of planets orbiting Sol have been photographed, but they have not been explored, physically or remotely.
+Space stations are cramped and uncomfortable, looking more like Mechano constructions than the roomy, hi-tech space-apartments that we expected.
+The majority of planets orbiting the sun have been photographed, but they have not been explored, physically or remotely.
 I will concede that the budgets of our space agencies have been slashed with the kind of maniacal rigour applied to the perfumed loins of Jack the Ripper’s victims, but they are still afforded generous spending mandates, with little to show for it.

 I despair.
 I know that Gagarin would be apoplectic at our lack of progress.